peter-wachira/DvtWeatherApp/README.md

 ## Pre Requisities
 - [A valid Open Weather API Key](https://openweathermap.org/appid)
-- [A valid Google maps Api]
+- A valid Google maps Api Key

 ## Setup
  - Paste your open weather API key to ``api_key`` on `strings.xml`
- - Paste you Google Api key in local.properties.
+ - Paste you Google Api key in ``local.properties``
  - Build the project

 * gets current weather forecast of a location and displays forecast over the next week.
-* Shows a list of favourite locations
+* Shows a list of favourite locations a map

 ## Tech-stack